In the ever-evolving digital landscape, managing multiple assets can pose challenges for individuals and organisations alike.

 Around 80% of employees waste 30 minutes every day just to retrieve information about one specific asset.
 This report by Mintek Mobile Data Solutions, a US operations management software company, demonstrates how an inefficient asset management system can lead to significant productivity losses over time.

-Besides the financial loss brought by manual retrieval of information, there are also cases where assets are lost or stolen.
-According to Moving Intelligence UK, there was a 54% increase in tools and asset theft over the past two years.
-Improper monitoring and managing of assets exposes asset owners to vulnerabilities and make them likely targets for unauthorised access.
+Besides the decline in productivity brought by manual retrieval of information, there are also cases where assets are lost or stolen.
+According to Moving Intelligence UK, there has been a 54% increase in tools and asset theft over the past two years.
+Improper monitoring and managing of assets exposes owners to vulnerabilities and make them likely targets for unauthorised access.

-Fortunately, various asset tracking tools have been developed to mitigate theft and loss.
-A prime example is advanced asset management systems (AMS), which provides features like enhanced security, location tracking, automations, and efficient information retrieval systems.
+Fortunately, the best asset management tools have been developed to mitigate theft and loss.
+A prime example is an asset management app, which provides features like enhanced security, location tracking, automations, and efficient information retrieval systems.

-All-in-one platforms like this can help collectors and owners of high net worth pieces feel at ease, knowing their prized possessions are safe and secure.
+All-in-one platforms like this can help high net worth individuals, asset owners and collectors of high value pieces feel at ease, knowing their prized possessions are safe and secure.

-If you want to ensure maximum security for your art collectables, wine collections, memorabilia, paintings, or other valuable items, then this article is for you.
+If you want to ensure maximum security for your financial assets, properties, heirlooms, or art and other collectables, then this article is for you.

-The sections below will teach you what asset management is and the advantages you can enjoy when you use software to manage your collections.
+The sections below will teach you what asset management is and the advantages you can enjoy when you use software asset management tools.

 - Increase the Visibility of Your Investments